ZaneMeroff/score_keeper/README.md

 `Delete All Players`<br>
 Select the *Delete Players* button from the menu drawer.
 This will permanently delete all players from the app.

+`Toggle Light/Dark Mode`<br>
+Select the *Toggle Theme* button from the menu drawer.
+Default is dark mode.

 ### Technologies Used
 - Vue.js
 - Vuex